mridul037/mridul037/README.md

 **Quote of the hour:**

-There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast.

-~ Elon Musk
+~ Joshua Bloch
 <pre>

 </pre>